openvinotoolkit/open_model_zoo/models/public/pspnet-pytorch/pspnet-pytorch.md

 ### Original Model

 Integer values in a range [0, 20], which represent an index of a predicted class for each image pixel.
-Name: `segmentation_map`, shape: `1, 1, 512, 512` in `B, 1, H, W` format where:
+Name: `segmentation_map`, shape: `1, 1, 512, 512` in `B, 1, H, W` format, where:

 - `B` - batch size
 - `H` - image height